 Periodic review of the Endowment to determine if there is a need to modify structural elements to ensure that they meet the expectations of a highly successful program.

-Oversee and monitor the Endowment Program’s various internal and external administrative responsibilities for our growing donor base.
+Oversee and monitor the Endowment Program’s various internal and external administrative responsibilities.
 This includes reporting to all donors on a minimum of an annual basis.
 This should include an update of the overall financial performance of Champions For Learning and a status report on the organization.

 Work effectively in conjunction with Champions For Learning’s Development team to help optimize the long-term success of the overall program.
-This could include partnering to address potential endowment donors issues or questions and/or participating in potential donor related meetings.
+This may include partnering to address potential endowment donor issues or questions, and/or participating in potential donor related meetings.

 It is the responsibility of the Committee to monitor and approve written policies for donor gifts to ensure that they are classified as intended by the donor, that the return earned or losses incurred is reported appropriately, and that program funding includes an allocation for operating costs.